menu

 Larsen is a very small town located in the state of Wisconsin.
 With a population of 3,023 people and just one neighborhood, Larsen is the 250th largest community in Wisconsin.

-Telecommuters are a relatively large percentage of the workforce: 10.97% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.97% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Larsen is a great place for families with children to consider.
-First of all, many other families with children live here, making Larsen a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Larsen has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Larsen is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Larsen’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Larsen in 2022 was $45,952, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $183,808 for a family of four.